Generated redwood river scene representing the Van Duzen River near Bridgeville

 Eel or Mad River become better bets if the Van Duzen is still too dirty, too low, or too awkward to access safely.

-CDFW low-flow fishing rules apply to the Van Duzen River, so verify legal open status before fishing and follow current California inland regulations for gear, seasons, and species handling.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+CDFW low-flow fishing rules apply to the Van Duzen River, so verify legal open status before fishing and follow current California inland rules for gear, seasons, and species handling.

 Grizzly Creek Redwoods State Park